data-henrik/ibmcloud-iam-keys-identities/README.md

    ```

-### Use curl to trigger and retrieve report on inactive identities
+### A) Use curl to trigger and retrieve report on inactive identities
 With the above preparations, you can use the command line investigate inactive identities in your IBM Cloud account.

 1. Trigger a new report about inactive identities.
 The result is the reference to the new report.